Deliacolaco/deliacolaco.github.io/_projects/03-retail-margin-pricing-optimisation.md

 - Total profit lost: **$47,376**
 - Discount frequency: **63.85%**
 - Average discount: **25.36%**
+- This single pricing decision is the largest single margin drain in the entire dataset.

 #### 5. Discounting above 30% does not drive meaningful volume